DigitalGav/digiscot.github.io/pages/innovation/milo/training-volreg.md

 ![Volunteer Registration Page](/images/milo training/04_volregpage.PNG)

 Associated entities are displayed at the bottom of the screen.
-This is where you can view any **volunteer placements** associated with the volunteer registration record.
+This is where you can view any **volunteer placements** and **interactions** associated with the volunteer registration record.

 ![Volunteer Placements](/images/milo training/04_volplace.PNG)